7 Procurement Leadership Qualities You Need to Build an Effective Procurement Team

 Procurement needs to be agile – because the Joneses certainly are.

-The Joneses lead by example: Procurement Leadership Qualities Do Make a Difference
+The Joneses lead by example: Great Procurement Leaders Make a Difference

 Although we may refer to top-quartile performers as the Joneses, we have a lot of respect for their achievements and for their procurement leadership qualities.
 We do believe that more should be done to reduce the number of stragglers and improve the performance of the pack in the middle.

-Just imagine how incredible the return on investment would be if we helped more procurement managers to improve their procurement leadership qualities and become leaders?
+Just imagine how incredible the return on investment would be if we helped more procurement managers to become top leaders?

 In my opinion, there is a direct correlation between the lack of innovative culture in the broader organisation, the lack of technology and access to good data on the one hand and poor procurement performance on the other hand.
 This makes it incredibly hard to step out of the middle pack.

-Another reality is that, as we see with the Hackett report above, it takes at least two years to make any real difference.
+Another reality is that it takes at least two years to make any real difference.
 Five year to move to the top.
 All things considered, five years is a long time to stay committed to the end goal and to keep moving towards the end goal.

 If, on top of these shortcomings, we also add little or no training, no support or no mentoring for leaders AND thus do not invest in our procurement teams, we really cannot expect our procurement teams to perform.
 We can therefore not really expect our procurement teams to tap into innovation.
 Not if we continue failing to tap into the right procurement leadership qualities.